RTUCC: Revision History

 - Converted to more appropriate (industry standard) curve shaping methods where operations are done using gross capacities (not net).

-- Controls for user specification of evaporator fan, condenser unit, and auxiliary electronics power draw.
+- Features for user specification of evaporator fan, condenser unit, and auxiliary electronics power draw.

 - Choices for user-control strategies of the fans and compressors including simulation of variable-speed fans and variable-capacity compressors.

 - Fan-affinity laws are used in calculating fan power at part-load conditions.